 Germany is expected to be one of the largest demand areas of hydrogen in Europe.
 Importing significant amounts of hydrogen is essential to meet projected demand in this region.

 The CEHC Initiative believes that such a corridor for the transportation of hydrogen from Ukraine to Germany can be created based on repurposed existing gas infrastructure, combined with targeted investments in new dedicated hydrogen pipelines and compressor stations.
 This enables dedicated hydrogen transport over long distances at affordable costs.

 The CEHC initiative is open to forming partnerships with hydrogen producers, large hydrogen consumers and other gas infrastructure companies to help facilitate the production and consumption of hydrogen in Central Europe.

-- Assess the supply and demand side of renewable and low-carbon hydrogen in the Central European region
+S&D: We have started to assess the supply and demand side of renewable and low-carbon hydrogen in Central Europe

-- Reach out to potential hydrogen producers and hydrogen consumers and other gas infrastructure companies in the region to form partnerships
+H2: We have started to reach out to potential hydrogen producers and consumers and other gas infrastructure companies to form partnerships

 Who we are